smaranjitghose/DeepPixel/deeppixel/Image Similarity/readme.md

 1. First we load the two images that are saved in our directory.
 2. We convert these images into gray scale
 3. Next we compute the Structural Similarity Index (SSIM) between the two images.
 4. If the SSIM = 1, then the two images are identical.
-Else, we find the differnce score between the images
+Else, we find the difference score between the 2 images

-## Folder Structure
+## Steps

 1. Clone this repository:
 ```